mia-platform/crud-service/README.md

 The CRUD Service can be used along with the [MongoDB Data Encryption](https://www.mongodb.com/basics/mongodb-encryption) functionality, and the images available includes the libraries to use this feature.

 However, the MongoDB Data Encryption should be used along with [MongoDB Atlas](https://www.mongodb.com/atlas/database) or [MongoDB Enterprise Advanced](https://www.mongodb.com/products/mongodb-enterprise-advanced).
-When you use the CRUD Service, for personal projects or commercial applications, you are aware of that and you will comply with [MongoDB terms of use](https://www.mongodb.com/legal/terms-of-use).
+When you use the CRUD Service, for personal projects or commercial applications, you should be aware of that and you will have to comply with [MongoDB terms of use](https://www.mongodb.com/legal/terms-of-use) accordingly.

 Mia Platform s.r.l. does not respond to any improper use of the MongoDB Data Encryption or any other MongoDB product.